Darwin Jones: Fictional character biography

 As originally created, Darwin Jones "science detective" was the Chief of Staff of D.S.I.
 (The Department of Scientific Investigation), a top secret U.S. Government Bureau which is "called on to solve the unsolveable...to explain the inexplicable...and to understand the things that few men on this Earth have understood".
-In his first known case he investigated the puzzle of a famous film star who could not die, finding that a radioactive pool in Mexico that she had swum in while filming may have been the cause.
+In his first known case he investigated a seemingly immortal actress, deducing a radioactive pool in Mexico that she had swum in while filming may have been the cause.
 His later investigations mostly involved investigating aliens, most notably rampaging alien snowmen, although an eyeless creature from inside the Earth, a robot from ancient Atlantis, and an evil super-intelligent gorilla (actually a hoax by aliens bent on world domination) also featured.

 Later Darwin was made Director of the D.S.I.
 He had also made the acquaintance of a group of youths called the Young Scienceers, who had made him an honorary member, and together with the club President, Tommy Dane, Jones once again defeated an alien plot.
 After this, nothing is known of his exploits until Lois Lane contacted him to help the Metropolis police solve a murder.

-Later, during Crisis on Infinite Earths, he was one of the team of superheroes and scientists investigating the time and space anomalies caused by the Anti-Monitor.
+Later, during Crisis on Infinite Earths, Jones investigated the time and space anomalies caused by the Anti-Monitor.
 By 1989, he and other scientists created a computer mind, 'The Gestalt' - a revolutionary brain implant that links their minds to the Gestalt and each other so they can share knowledge directly.
 The Gestalt however began working autonomously, creating a cyber-villain, Humbug, which took the Atom to defeat.
 He next encountered Superman while investigating cattle mutilations and a mysterious plane crash in Ohio, his last actual appearance to date.